OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/includes/relay-hybrid-connections-dotnet-get-started-server.md

         var tokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(KeyName, Key);
         var listener = new HybridConnectionListener(new Uri(string.Format("sb://{0}/{1}", RelayNamespace, ConnectionName)), tokenProvider);

-        // Subscribe toohello status events
+        // Subscribe to the status events
         listener.Connecting += (o, e) => { Console.WriteLine("Connecting"); };
         listener.Offline += (o, e) => { Console.WriteLine("Offline"); };
         listener.Online += (o, e) => { Console.WriteLine("Online"); };

-        // Opening hello listener will establish hello control channel to
+        // Opening the listener will establish the control channel to
-        // hello Azure Relay service. hello control channel will be continuously
+        // the Azure Relay service.
+The control channel will be continuously
         // maintained and reestablished when connectivity is disrupted. await listener.OpenAsync(cts.Token);
         Console.WriteLine("Server listening");

-        // Providing callback for cancellation token that will close hello listener. cts.Token.Register(() => listener.CloseAsync(CancellationToken.None));
+        // Providing callback for cancellation token that will close the listener. cts.Token.Register(() => listener.CloseAsync(CancellationToken.None));

-        // Start a new thread that will continuously read hello console. new Task(() => Console.In.ReadLineAsync().ContinueWith((s) => { cts.Cancel(); })).Start();
+        // Start a new thread that will continuously read the console. new Task(() => Console.In.ReadLineAsync().ContinueWith((s) => { cts.Cancel(); })).Start();

-        // Accept hello next available, pending connection request.
+        // Accept the next available, pending connection request.
-        // Shutting down hello listener will allow a clean exit with
+        // Shutting down the listener will allow a clean exit with
         // this method returning null
         while (true)
         {